lukeist/amber-frontend/README.md

 2. **Redux / Redux Toolkit**

-- I separate the global states into two slices: - `dbSlice.js` stores the whole data for later use without having to fetch it over and over again whenever I need it.- `recordsSlice.js` stores the values of the current chart and grid.
+- I separated the global states into two slices: - `dbSlice.js` stores the whole data for later use without having to fetch it over and over again whenever I need it.- `recordsSlice.js` stores the values of the current chart and grid.

 Responsive design: _View on Ipad mini_